radiobIues/info/README.md

 - i'm an asexual lesbian ⚢
 - i love **vox** and **radiostatic** a lot!!!
 - i also enjoy chaggie, staticapple, applemedia!!
-- i enjoy reading, writing, and drawing!
+- i like to read, write, and draw!!

 ⤷ **byi .ᐟ**
 - i'm usually afk/off tab ✧